Perdume/AlchemistCraft/README.md

 # AlchemistCraft

-**Advanced Custom Recipe Plugin for Minecraft 1.13 – 1.21+**
+**Advanced Custom Recipe Plugin for Minecraft 1.21+**
-Spigot · Paper · Purpur
+Paper · Purpur · Spigot

 ---

 ## What is AlchemistCraft?

-AlchemistCraft is a premium-grade recipe management plugin that lets server administrators create, edit, and control every recipe — entirely through an in-game GUI, no config editing required.
+AlchemistCraft is a premium recipe management plugin that lets server administrators create, edit, and control every recipe — entirely through an in-game GUI, no config editing required.

 ---